medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 {% endif %}
 ```

-To be performant, the table this model is reading from needs to have the `saved_timestamp` column indexed.
+To be performant, the table from this model is reading form needs to have the `saved_timestamp` column indexed.